nmanich/small-ebird-scripts/README.md

 split-by-county - Splits the download into separate files by county (could be modified to do a file per species, or any other column).

-split-EBD-by-family - Splits the EBD download into separate csv files by family.
+split-EBD-by-family - Splits the EBD download into separate csv files by bird family.

+split-EBD-by-year - Splits the EBD download into separate csv files by year.

 summing-observer-time - A pivot-table like script that sums birding time by observer.